cariboo/CaribooPaymentSipsBundle/README.md

 CaribooPaymentSipsBundle
 ========================

-Atos SIPS credit card payment bundle for the JMSPaymentCoreBundle
+This is an extension to the JMSCorePaymentBundle providing access to the Atos SIPS credit card billing system.

+For more info, see the docs located at:
+Resources/doc

+License:
+Resources/meta/LICENSE